Johanna Maria

 Johanna Maria is a town and resort in Suriname, located in the Coronie District.
 Its population at the 2012 census was 648.
-The town is named the cotton plantation Johanna Maria founded in 1801 which was owned by Johanna Maria Christina van Onna from 1863 onwards.
-The coast line subject to flooding and erosion caused by the degradation of the mangrove forests.
+The town is named after the cotton plantation Johanna Maria founded in 1801 which was owned by Johanna Maria Christina van Onna from 1863 onwards.
+The coast line is subject to flooding and erosion caused by the degradation of the mangrove forests.
 Plans have been drawn up to construct a 12 kilometre long dike near the coast.

 Johanna Maria has a school, and clinic, but the area from Clyde to Burnside has no electricity, or telephone.
 In 1970 the Krioro Masanga was built in Johanna Maria, a multi purpose information and recreation building with a theatre and a library.